influxdata/docs-v2/content/flux/v0.x/stdlib/sql/from.md

 - mysql
 - postgres
 - snowflake
 - sqlite3 – _Does not work with InfluxDB OSS or InfluxDB Cloud.
-More information [below](#query-an-sqlite-database)._
+For more information, see [Query SQLite](/flux/v0.x/query-data/sql/sqlite/)._
 - sqlserver, mssql
 - vertica, vertigo